+This form is used to place your name on the ballot.
 Completed affidavits are uploaded to the Elections & Voter Services website for public viewing.
-Affidavits must be notarized and be submitted with a filing fee or petition in lieu of a filing fee.
+Affidavits must be notarized and submitted with a filing fee or petition in lieu of a filing fee in order to be accepted.
+Election officials can serve as the notary.

-Campaign Manager Contact Information - requested
+Candidate and Campaign Manager Contact Information - requested

-This form is requested to allow our office direct communication with campaigns on relevant Minneapolis specific election issues.
-Information shared on this form is not public and only utilized by our office.
+This form is requested to allow our office direct communication with candidates and their campaigns on Minneapolis specific election issues.
+This is also how we will contact winners after Election Day.

-Address of Residence Form - if private data box is selected on affidavit of candidacy
+Address of Residence Forms - if private data box is selected on affidavit of candidacy

-When a candidate requests their private address not be disclosed on the Affidavit of Candidacy, they must complete the Address of Residence Form.
-This non-public form provides necessary information to officials and may only be utilized in cases where candidates have submitted a police report or have an order for protection regarding safety.
+When a candidate requests their private address not be disclosed on the Affidavit of Candidacy, they must compete the Address of Residence form.
+This non-public form provides necessary information to election officials and may only be utilized in cases where candidates have submitted a police report or have an order for protection regarding safety.